Dorset-Council-UK/GIFramework-Maps/DEVELOPING.md

 - Run an `npm update` to download the dependencies
     - In Visual Studio this can be done by installing the NPM Task Runner Extension and using Task Runner Explorer
     - Alternatively just use the command line
-- Run the Entity Framework migrations
+- Run the Entity Framework migrations against the GIFrameworkMaps.Web project
     - Using Visual Studio
         - `Update-Database`
     - Using .Net CLI